fbpx

 Communications Specialist

-photographs have been published in outlets like Maxim, Vice Motherboard, and MAKE Magazine, including a recent piece in Popular Science about her experience getting a spinal stimulator.
-She is involved in advocacy work, volunteers as a deputy with the Parking Mobility program, and runs a private online chronic pain support group that she founded in 2015.
-As Communications Specialist for U.S, Pain, she writes for the INvisible Project magazine as well as other copywriting, social media and communications work.
+Janet Jay has lived with chronic pain and depression since high school but has spent over a decade in journalism and communications.
+Her work has been featured in outlets like Maxim, Vice Motherboard, MAKE Magazine, and Popular Science, where she recently shared her experience with a spinal stimulator.
+Janet is also an advocate, volunteering with the Parking Mobility program and running a private online chronic pain support group she founded in 2015.
+As a Communications Specialist for U.S. Pain, she contributes to the INvisible Project magazine and handles various copywriting, social media, and communications tasks.

 Samantha Noriega